ctlaltdel/SynthGuitar/README.md

 _Oscillators -> ADSR envelope -> Filter -> Chorus -> Reverb_

 The synth parameters are set using potentiometers read via the A/D inputs of the Daisy Seed.
+Controllable parameters on this prototype are:
+- Oscillator A waveshape
+- Oscillator B waveshape
+- Oscillator A/B mix
+- Filter cutoff
+- Attack/Decay mix
+- Dry/Reverb mix
+- Chorus Rate
+- Chorus Depth

 ## The SoftPot
+The SoftPot is the SP-L-500-203-ST made by Spectra Symbol.
+It is available from several sources, including Sparkfun and Digikey.
+The SoftPot is driven by a constant current (rather than the usual constant voltage), which enables the detection of the position of 2 simultaneous presses by measuring the voltage at the supply terminal as well as the wiper terminal.
+This in turn should allow the firmware to provide the player with the ability to do hammer-ons and pull-offs and make the synth more 'guitarlike'.

+## The Touch Sensors

 ## Acknowledgements
 Thanks to YouTuber gr4yhound for the inspiration behind this project, check out his video https://www.youtube.com/watch?v=s3dBox-LB7I